phts/my-cv/md/my-cv.md

-Highly motivated person with <span> <span>5+</span></span> years experience in a front end and back end development.
-Broad experience in working with web front end tools and frameworks as well as with pure JavaScript and HTML/CSS in modern and old browsers and different platforms.
+Highly motivated person with <span> <span>5+</span></span> years experience in a front-end and back-end development.
+Broad experience in working with web front-end tools and frameworks as well as with pure JavaScript and HTML/CSS in modern and old browsers and different platforms.
 Experienced in developing of full stack web-applications using Ruby and Java.

 ### Contacts: